Tampa Bay Lightning Recall Defenseman Sean Day from Syracuse Crunch

 The 6-foot-3, 218-pound Day has appeared in two career NHL games, both with the Lightning during the 2021-22 season, registering four hits, two blocks and one takeaway while averaging 10:43 time on ice.
 Day was signed by Tampa Bay to a one-year contract on June 5, 2023.

-Day, 25, currently ranks third among Syracuse defensemen with eight assists and eight points over 17 games this season.
+Day, 25, currently ranks third among Syracuse defensemen for assists with eight and tied for third on the blueline for scoring with eight points over 17 games this season.
 The Leuven, Belgium native has played in 240 career AHL games between the Hartford Wolf Pack and Syracuse Crunch, tallying 15 goals and 95 points.

 Single game tickets and ticket packages for the 2023-24 season are on sale now and can be purchased in person at the Crunch office located inside the Upstate Medical University Arena at Onondaga County War Memorial at 800 S. State St. in Syracuse, by calling the office at 315-473-4444 or online through Ticketmaster.
 For the latest Crunch news, visit www.syracusecrunch.com or follow the club on Facebook (www.facebook.com/syracusecrunch), Twitter (@SyracuseCrunch) and Instagram (@syracusecrunch).